euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/02-Supported-OS-and-Requirements.md

 ---
+layout: page
-#title: Workspace ONE SDK for iOS
+title: Supported Operating Systems and Requirements for the Workspace ONE SDK for iOS (Objective-C)
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Supported Operating Systems and Requirements for the Workspace ONE SDK for iOS (Objective-C)
 The Workspace ONE SDK for iOS (Objective-C) is compatible with the listed operating systems and requires the listed components.

 ## Supported iOS Operating Systems